ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 ### Unsubscription workflow

-In API Manager, assume there is a FrontEnd API that is published, has been discovered by the Discovery Agent, and has an active subscription to it in AMPLIFY Central.
-To initiate an unsubscribe to AMPLIFY Central for that Catalog item:
+In API Manager, assume there is a FrontEnd API that is published, has been discovered by the Discovery Agent, and has an active subscription to it in Amplify Central.
+To initiate an unsubscribe to Amplify Central for that Catalog item:

 * Unpublish that API in API Manager.
 * The Discovery Agent discovers the change.